rodolphofr/resizephoto-api/README.md

 ### Language choice
 I used Ruby because I'm more familiar and because it's the language I like to work with.
-The choice was also based on ease integration with:
+The choice was also based on ease integration with MongoDB.
-* MongoDB

 ### Dependencies
 * ruby (2.3.1 or higher)